VenkateshV14/AWS-Cloud-Resume-Challenge-backend/README.md

 # Run pytest
 pytest tests/
 ```

+## 🚀 How it Works

+1. Frontend makes a **GET** request to `/visitor-count`.
+2. API Gateway forwards the request to Lambda.
+3. Lambda fetches the count from DynamoDB, increments, and updates it.
+4. The new count is returned and shown on the frontend.

 ### 1. Lambda Function
 Lambda function that reads, updates, and returns the visitor count from DynamoDB.